-Jupiter’s moon Europa is the latest candidate for life in the Solar System after scientists used old data to infer the presence of water vapour plumes bursting through its surface.
+Jupiter’s moon Europa, one of the planet’s Galilean moons, is the latest candidate for life in the Solar System after scientists used old data to infer the presence of water vapour plumes bursting through its surface.

 The Galileo spacecraft conducted a flyby of Europa in 1997, and this data has revealed evidence of the water plumes, just like those on Saturn’s moon Enceladus.